cdown/clipmenu/README.md

 You can remove clips with the `clipdel` utility, see `clipdel --help`.

+# Installation

+Several distributions, including Arch and Nix, provide clipmenu as an official package called `clipmenu`.

+If your distribution doesn't provide a package, you can run the scripts standalone (or better yet, package them!).

 # How does it work?

 The code is fairly simple and easy to follow, you may find it easier to read